 I am a philosopher of mind and cognition, specialising in empirically informed research on 4E cognition, enculturation, and predictive processing.

 A core question that has been at the centre of my research is this: how do we acquire culturally evolved cognitive practices such as reading, writing, and arithmetic and how does competence in these practices transform our overall mental capacities?

-I also have an interest in interdisciplinary research on mental disorders (especially major depressive disorder and schizophrenia) and spontaneous cognition (especially mind-wandering).
+I also have an interest in interdisciplinary research on human-technology interactions, mental disorders (especially major depressive disorder and schizophrenia), and spontaneous cognition (especially mind-wandering).

 I am a member of the Department of Philosophy at Macquarie University, Sydney.
 I am working on my project Living to tell, telling to live: Experience, narrative, and the self (2021-2024), funded by an ARC Discovery Early Career Research Award (DECRA).

 In this project, I explore the relationship between lived embodied experience and self-narrative in bringing about a sense of self.
 I integrate research in philosophy of mind and cognition, the empirical cognitive sciences, and cognitive narratology.